-Everything's different, and yet everything's the same – that's how we can now look at managing teams in the era of remote and hybrid remote work.
+Everything's different, yet everything's the same – that's how we can now look at managing remote teams.

 Yes, how, when, and where we work is entirely different, even from just a few years ago.
 But what makes a great team and how to motivate people to deliver their best still relies on the same fundamentals.

 Online or offline, what makes a great team and how to motivate people to deliver their best relies on the same fundamentals.